Flameborn/ding.ga/README.md

 * Emotes.
 Type _/me is hungry_
 * Basic flood control, with temporary ip bans.
 * The user is properly notified when the client is disconnected.
+* The media bot now automagically includes an html5 player for supported filetypes.
+This is quite generic, it is up to your browser to play them, if they can.

 # Special Thanks